Introduction

 When the issue is resolved it is recommended that you disable the trace logging in registry.
 You can do this by setting the registry entry log.Enable to 0.

-It is possible to create trace logging directly from a USS console session.
+It is possible to create trace logging directly from the application console session.

 1. From Help - Diagnostic click the Start trace button and click Close.